Eric-LLMs/LLMs-Lab-2024/README.md

 ## 1. Task-oriented Dialogue System

-   Implementing a Multi-Turn, Task-Oriented Intelligent Customer Service System demo using the OpenAI API.
+   This demo implements a multi-turn, task-oriented intelligent customer service system using the OpenAI API.

 ## 2. Function-Calling